aplteam/Tester2/README.md

 99 2
 ```

-With a large number of test cases you might prefer to get them into an edit window.
+With a large number of test cases you might prefer to get them into an edit window rather than printing them to the session.
 This can be achieved by this command:

 ```
 'view' ListTestFunctions ''